-We have already started shifting our digital home schooling, family orientated lockdown offer on our website to more of a schools and teacher-led focussed offer that looks at how we can use museum collection images and activities within classroom bubbles groups on MyLearning.
+We have already started shifting our digital home schooling, family orientated lockdown offer on our website to more of a schools and teacher-led focused offer that looks at how we can use museum collection images and activities within classroom bubbles groups on MyLearning website.

 Closing the widened attainment gap